elunna/recipes/entres/roasted turkey with gravy.md

 apple juice, peppercorns, and bay leaves.
 Juice the orange and lemons into the brine.
 Add the thyme and rosemary and mix well.
-Whisk in the ice, adding 1 quart at a time.
+Whisk in the ice, adding 1 qt at a time.
 4. PLACE the thawed turkey in a large pot or a plastic brining bag and cover with the brine.
 Refrigerate the brining turkey for 12 to 24 hours.